-Small ruminant farming is most commonly one of 2 or 3 income producing activities, and produces on average a third of household income (Figure 21).
-Average household income increased with more income sources (Figure 22), highlighting the value of diversified agricultural livelihoods.
+Small ruminant farming is most commonly one of 2 or 3 income producing activities, and produces on average a third of household income (Figure 22).
+There was no relationship between flock size and the number of income sources.
+Average household income increased with more income sources (Figure 23), highlighting the value of diversified agricultural livelihoods.
 For 13% of farmers surveyed, SR farming was the only source of income.
 For approximately 40 % of the SR farmers surveyed SR farming was the greatest source of income.
 About half the farmers interviewed also raised cattle as a source of income.
 Farms that had cattle or SR farming as the greatest source of income were amongst the lowest total income households of farmers surveyed (Table 15), emphasising the significance that improved SR enterprises would have for these farmers.
 The most common income activities associated with SR farming were (in order) cattle, sugar cane, other crops and off farm work.

-Figure 21.
+Figure 22.
 Number of income generating activities per small ruminant farming household (HH).

-Figure 22.
+Figure 23.
 Average income (F\$) of households (HH) by number of income sources.